First Bath for Puppy: A Step-by-Step Guide (Plus 6 Tips)

 How often to bathe a puppy?

 A general rule is to bathe your puppy every four weeks.
 However, this can change based on their coat type, lifestyle or activity level, and skin conditions.
+Some people say that if you can no longer hug your dog, it might be time to take a shower.

 What will you need for your puppy’s first bath?